richeyward/richeyward.github.io/content/posts/digitron/mhrd/07-alu_2/index.md

 ### Negative Flag

 The `negative` flag indicates when the result is negative.
-As discussed previously, a number is considered negative when the most significant bit (MSB) is `1`.
+As mentioned previously, a number is considered negative when the most significant bit (MSB) is `1`.
 To implement this, route the MSB of `m4.out` to the `negative` output.

 ```matlab
 m4.out[4] -> negative;